scho-vn/plastic_zone_evaluation_tool/README.md

 ## Get in touch
-If you are interested in the code, or in our work in general, feel free to contact us via email at [vanessa.schoene@dlr.de](mailto:vanessa.schoene@dlr.de) or [vanessa.schoene5@gmail.com](mailto:vanessa.schoene5@gmail.com)
+If you are interested in the code, or in our work in general, feel free to contact me via email at [vanessa.schoene@dlr.de](mailto:vanessa.schoene@dlr.de) or [vanessa.schoene5@gmail.com](mailto:vanessa.schoene5@gmail.com)

 ## Intellectual Property and Authorship